versionone/VersionOne.SDK.Experimental/README.md

 This, like the rest of this experimental repository, is under active development and we welcome your feedback and contributions!

-## Using JavaScript against the API via jQuery in Chrome console
+## Using jQuery.Ajax API against the VersionOne API

 Here's another quick trick you can do against the API using standard [jQuery `$.ajax`](http://api.jquery.com/jQuery.ajax/) calls.